Foster Care In Colorado

 Meet Colorado foster families

-You often hear of the seemingly heroic experiences of foster parents and you wonder: 'Could I do that?'
-The truth is, foster parents are ordinary Coloradans who have answered the call and stepped up to care for children and teens who need a safe and loving place to live while their parents receive support and learn the skills they need to build a stable home.
+You often hear of the seemingly heroic experiences of foster parents and you wonder: ‘Could I do that?’
+The truth is that foster parents are ordinary Coloradans who have answered the call and stepped up to care for children and teens who need a safe and loving place to live while their parents receive support and learn the skills they need to build a stable home.